A supercritical elliptic equation in the annulus: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the support of the Departement of Mathematics of the University of Turin.
 A. Boscaggin, F. Colasuonno and B. Noris were partially supported by the INdAM - GNAMPA Project 2019 ``Il modello di Born-Infeld per l'elettromagnetismo nonlineare: esistenza, regolarità e molteplicità di soluzioni'' and by the INdAM - GNAMPA Project 2020 ``Problemi ai limiti per l'equazione della curvatura media prescritta''.
 B. Noris acknowledges the support of the program S2R of the Université de Picardie Jules Verne, which financed a short visit to Turin, where part of this work has been achieved.
+The authors also thank Susanna Terracini for helpful discussions. \cprime{$'$}